tylergaw/astro-example-i18next/README.md

 # Astro with i18next Example

 ⚠️ Note: This isn't complete yet.
+There's still known issues with the `Trans` component and I'm sure unknown issues.

 An opinionated approach to translation with Astro and i18next.